ctontario/slate/source/includes/_System.md

 <aside class="notice">This route is public and does not require authentication</aside>

-Provides the system documentation of all available routes
+Provides typescript interfaces for all available request responses

 ### HTTP Request